epgmedia/epgmediallc/wp-content/plugins/wp-file-upload/readme.txt

 7. A screenshot of the file browser.

 == Changelog ==

+= 2.4.1 =
+* added filters and actions before and after each file upload - check below Filters/Actions section for instructions how to use them
+* added storage of file info, including user data, in database
+* added logging of file actions in database - admins can view the log from the Dashboard
+* admins can automatically update the database to reflect the current status of files from the Dashboard
+* file browser improvements so that more information about each file (including any user data) are shown
+* file browser improvements so that files can be downloaded
+* filelist improvements to display correctly long filenames (Pro version)
+* filelist improvements to distinguish successful uploads from failed uploads (Pro version)
+* improvements of chunked uploads so that files that are not allowed to be uploaded are cancelled faster (Pro version)
+* corrected wrong check of file size limit for chunked files (Pro version)
+* added postlink attribute so that uploaded files are linked to the current page (or post) as attachments
+* added subfolderlabel attribute to define the label of the subfolder selection feature
+* several improvements to subfolder selection feature
+* default value added to subfolder selection feature
+* definition of the subfoldertree attribute in the Shortcode Composer is now done visually
+* %userid% variable added inside uploadpath attribute
+* userdata variables added inside uploadpath and notifyrecipients attributes
+* uploadfolder_label added to dimension items
+* user fields feature improvements
+* user fields label and input box dimensions are customizable
+* captcha prompt label dimensions are customizable (Pro version)
+* added gallery attribute to allow the uploaded files to be shown as image gallery below the plugin (Pro version)
+* added galleryoptions attribute to define options of the image gallery (Pro version)
+* added css attribute and a delicate css editor inside Shortcode Composer to allow better styling of the plugin using custom css (Pro version)
+* email feature improved in conjunction with redirection
+* improved interoperability with WP-Filebase plugin
+* improved functionality of free text attributes (like notifymessage or css) by allowing double-quotes and brackets inside the text (using special variables), that were previously breaking the plugin

 = 2.3.1 =
 * added option to restore default value for each attribute in Shortcode Composer